Edgar23-cc/post-install-config/README.md

 <img src="https://i.imgur.com/XrcYXDl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The roles are the accessiblity that an agent of osTicket will have at their position of the job.
 One person can have all access/supreme admin that kind of poeple can have all the permission like creating a ticket on behalf of the user.
 Instead the view only people can just view the ticket.
+In order to locate it you want to go in the osticket ->admin pane -> agents-> roles.
 </p>
 <br />